RegardV/Enahnced-Markdown-to-PDF/README.md

 ## 🚀 Quick Start

+## KEY
-###Once the framework is installed just drop the enhanced_converter.sh in the project root chmod +x it and run it.
+### Once the framework is installed just drop the enhanced_converter.sh in the project root chmod +x it and run it.
 Drop a .md in the project root and a pdf file will be built and saved in the PDF folder.
 See structure below.

 ### Prerequisites (Ubuntu/Debian)